Nearing Grace

-Nearing Grace is a 2005 film directed by Rick Rosenthal, based on the novel by Scott Sommer.
+Nearing Grace is a 2005 teen drama film directed by Rick Rosenthal, based on the novel by Scott Sommer.

 Plot

 High school senior Henry Nearing (Gregory Smith) has to cope with the death of his mother and is also forced to come to terms with evolving from a self-absorbed and confused adolescent to accepting the responsibilities of early adulthood.
 Unfortunately his father, Shep (David Morse), and his older brother, Blair (David Moscow), don't offer guidance and find themselves detaching at the seams.
 His father quits his teaching job, buys a motorcycle, and becomes a perpetual drunk, while his brother takes off to live as a transient doper.
 To make things even more complicated, Henry has two young women on his mind: the sexy, wealthy, very popular Grace (Jordana Brewster) and childhood friend Merna (Ashley Johnson)—one girl drives him crazy, and the other girl keeps him sane.